Akuli/mantaray/README.md

 Supported features:
 - SSL
 - SASL authentication
-- Multiple servers
+- Notifications for new messages
 - Multiple channels
+- Multiple servers (if you add them manually in the config file, lol)
 - Private messages
 - `/me`
-- Notifications for new messages
+- `/kick`

 You can run Mantaray like this: